maya-leblanc/maya-leblanc.github.io/_pages/about.md

 I am a first-year Engineering student at McMaster University with a focus on robotics systems engineering.
 My technical interests span mechanical design, grasp planning, and robot operating frameworks — with a technical interest in applications where engineering complexity serves a clear purposeful mission.

 Currently, I am working with Dr. Gary Bone (McMaster Mechanical Engineering) on grasp planning manipulation research.
-I am also an active member of McMaster's Mars Rover Team, where I independently designed and built mechanical systems for a Mars-analog rover competing in the University Rover Challenge (URC).
+I am also an active member of McMaster's Mars Rover Team, where I independently designed and built mechanical systems for a Mars-analog rover planning to compete in the University Rover Challenge (URC).

 In parallel, I am collaborating with Dr. Konstantinos Tselios, physician and scientist at McMaster's Health Sciences Lupus Clinic, on the development of a novel diagnostic tool for Systemic Lupus Erythematosus, an extension of work conducted through Aletheia, an independent research initiative I founded to pursue original scientific work outside of coursework.